 WHAT DO WE STUDY?

 My lab takes an integrative approach in understanding animal-habitat interactions in a changing world.
 We are particularly interested in the effects of urban development and human activity on native wildlife.
 We answer questions regarding if animals can respond appropriately, how they accomplish this, and why some are better than others at dealing with rapid environmental change.
-We use community science (also called citizen science), field studies of wild populations, and laboratory work to quantify phenotypic and genetic responses.
-Overall, output from the lab has the promising potential to inform the conservation and management of wildlife in human-dominated habitats.
+We use community science (also called citizen science), field studies of wild populations, and laboratory work to quantify phenotypic responses.
+Overall, output from the lab has the promising potential to inform the conservation and management of wildlife in human-impacted habitats.

 Reptile Responses to Human-Induced Environmental Change